Flexacoin Reaches Market Cap of $44.24 Million (FXC)

 Flexacoin Token Profile

-Flexacoin can be traded on the following cryptocurrency exchanges: IDEX.
-It is usually not possible to buy alternative cryptocurrencies such as Flexacoin directly using U.S. dollars.
-Investors seeking to acquire Flexacoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Flexacoin using one of the exchanges listed above.
+Flexacoin can be bought or sold on the following cryptocurrency exchanges: IDEX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
+Investors seeking to acquire Flexacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Flexacoin using one of the exchanges listed above.

 Receive News & Updates for Flexacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flexacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.